slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"People who can’t laugh at themselves will always be outwitted by people who can."
 -- T.K.
 Coleman*

-> *"Your growth as a conscious being is measured by the number of uncomfortable conversations you are willing to have."
+> *"Your growth as a conscious being is measured by the number of uncomfortable conversations you are willing to have." (...)
+"A great way to understand yourself is to seriously reflect on everything you find irritating in others."
 -- Kevin Kelly*

 Do you know anyone who doesn’t have any blind spots?
 So why would you be different?